Can the abuser have a gun?

 Violations of an order of protection can be dealt with in the court that issued the order through civil contempt or through reporting it to the police.

-If the abuser violates your order in the courthouse in front of the judge, the judge can certify that s/he saw or heard the act that violated the order and that it was, in fact, civil contempt.
-The judge can immediately punish the person by a fine up to $25.00, by imprisonment up to five days, or by both.
+If the abuser violates the order in front of the judge, the judge can certify that s/he saw or heard the act that violated the order and hold the abuser in civil contempt.
+The judge can immediately punish the person by a fine up to $25, by imprisonment up to five days, or by both.
 If the judge does not see the act of contempt, then you would file a petition for contempt and the abuser would be served with notice of your petition and a hearing would be held.
 At the hearing, if the judge believes that s/he committed contempt, s/he can be found guilty of a petty misdemeanor, which can carry a penalty of up to 60 days imprisonment.1

 Another way to report a violation of an order is to call the police.
 An intentional violation of an order of protection can be a misdemeanor crime and punishable by up to one year incarceration, a fine of up to $1,000, or both.
 If the violation results in bodily injury or if it is a second conviction for violating the order, the minimum punishment is supposed to be 30 days in jail.
 If the violation results in serious bodily injury or it is a third conviction for violating the order, the minimum punishment is supposed to be one year in jail.2